Team talking about sustainable business operations

 Mitigation

-During the summit, 153 countries put forward new or updated emissions targets, otherwise known as Nationally Determined Contributions (NDCs).
+During the summit, 153 countries put forward new or updated emissions targets, known as Nationally Determined Contributions (NDCs).

 Adaption